martianying/Coursera_Deep_Learning_Specialization/README.md

 <br>Course 4: Convolutional Neural Networks
 <br>Course 5: Sequence Models

 This repository contains all the coding assignments in this specialization.
-But **NOTE** <code>deeplearning.ai</code> recently (April 2021) updated all their assignments to Tensorflow2.0, if you want to find assignments before the update, I highly recommand [amanchadha](https://github.com/amanchadha/coursera-deep-learning-specialization/blob/master/README.md)'s work.
+But **NOTE** <code>deeplearning.ai</code> recently (April 2021) updated all their assignments to Tensorflow2.0, if you want to find assignments before the update, I highly recommand [amanchadha's solutions](https://github.com/amanchadha/coursera-deep-learning-specialization/blob/master/README.md).

 ## Content
 I will put more nbviewer version of the assignments in this section later.